microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewhistorydefinition-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve an [accessReviewHistoryDefinition](../resources/accessreviewhistorydefinition.md) object by ID.
-This returns all properties of the access review history definition object.
-If the download link is still valid that will be returned along with the definition.
-If the definition is 30 days or older a 404 will be returned.
+Retrieve an [accessReviewHistoryDefinition](../resources/accessreviewhistorydefinition.md) object by its identifier.
+All of the properties of the access review history definition object are returned.
+If the download link is still valid it is returned along with the definition.
+If the definition is 30 days or older a 404 is returned.

 ## Permissions